-Are the solutions you are seeking only for AB InBev, Unilever, Coca-Cola and Colgate-Palmolive?
+Are the solutions you are seeking only for AB InBev, The Coca-Cola Company, Colgate-Palmolive Company and Unilever?
 Or can other companies/ organizations benefit from the ideas and technologies?

-We will share our solutions: We want to accelerate action so our challenges in sustainability are fundamentally shared.
-Whatever solutions we develop we will make available to our suppliers, external partners and to other companies.
+We will share our solutions.
+We want to accelerate action so our challenges in sustainability are fundamentally beneficial to all.

 Collective action is key – No one can solve today’s sustainability challenges alone.
 The 100+ Accelerator will continue to establish new partnerships with scientists, innovators, entrepreneurs, students and companies around the world to identify and scale new sustainability solutions.